KaufmannLukas/ds-eda-project/README.md

 ---
 <br>

-I created additional restrictions to be able to filter the data accordingly.

 The project goal is to generate and answer hypotheses concerning the overall data, as well has providing recommendations for the client.